iibluearth/osticket-prereqs/README.md

 - Copy the "upload" folder from the "osTicket-v1.15.8" zip file.
 - Paste the folder into "C:\inetpub\wwwroot" and rename it to "osTicket".
-- Restart the server in ISS Manager.
+- Restart the server in IIS Manager.
 </p>
 <br />